Introduction

 Simple movement ideas:

-- 🚶 Take a brisk walk, especially in a green space
+- 🚶♂️ Go for a brisk walk, particularly in a green space

-- 🧘 Stretch or do light yoga for 10 minutes
+- 🧘 10 minutes: Stretch or do some restorative yoga

-- 💃 Dance around the house to your favorite playlist
+- 💃 Dance in the house to your favorite playlist

 4. Keep a Gratitude Journal